Ginny Weds Sunny

 Ginny Weds Sunny is a 2020 Indian Hindi romantic comedy film starring Yami Gautam as Ginny and Vikrant Massey as Sunny.
 It is directed by debutant Puneet Khanna and produced by Vinod Bachchan.

-Following its announcement on 11 July 2019, principal photography of the film began on 20 September; it was shot in Delhi, Noida, Ghaziabad and Manali.
+The film was announced on 11 July 2019, and principal photography began on 20 September; it was shot in Delhi, Noida, Ghaziabad and Manali.
 The filming was wrapped up in November 2019.
 Due to the COVID-19 pandemic, the film was released on 9 October 2020 on Netflix.